2008 Clemson Tigers football team: Maryland

 Clemson firmly held the momentum of the game for the first half, with their running backs able to exploit holes in the Terps' defensive line.
 Clemson racked up two touchdowns and a field goal.
 Despite gaining excellent field position through recovering a fumbled punt on the Clemson 19-yard line and a recovered fumble on the Clemson 30-yard line, Maryland was able to produce just two field goals from those turnovers.
 The Terrapins drives were also blunted through penalties for two false starts and a holding call.

 In the second half, the Terrapins began with a series that fizzled out after a run attempt for a loss, an additional false start, and two incomplete passes.
 However, the Terrapins defense took the field and stopped a Clemson drive, allowing the Maryland offense another chance.
 On the first play of their second series, wide receiver Darrius Heyward-Bey executed a reverse, gaining 76 yards before being run down at the Clemson 4-yard line.
 This set up a short Chris Turner touchdown pass to receiver Torrey Smith, and irreversibly shifted the game's momentum in favor of the Terps.
 In the fourth quarter, three completions to Danny Oquendo set the stage for a one-yard rush into the end zone by Da'rel Scott.
 The Maryland defense remained stalwart, allowing Clemson just 31 rushing yards and no points in the second half, compared with 204 yards on the ground and 17 points in the first.

 The upset marked the fourth consecutive Maryland win against a ranked opponent (the others: #23 Cal, and, in the 2007 season, #8 Boston College and #10 Rutgers).
 It is also the fourth consecutive time that the visiting team has won the Maryland-Clemson series.

-@ Wake Forest
+At Wake Forest

 Riley Skinner's 7-yard touchdown pass to DJ Boldin with 5:28 to go gave the Deacons a 12–7 win against Clemson.
 In a defensive battle, the Deacons' defense managed to hold Clemson to less than one yard per carry.
 Wake Forest dominated the game statistically but were unable to capitalize on several scoring chances.
 The sole turnover in the game was a Cullen Harper pass intercepted by Alphonso Smith, who tied a school record with his 17th career interception.
 Riley Skinner also threw for 186 yards and a touchdown on 22-of-34 passing, and also added 73 yards on the ground.